 Directions: Mix honey and turmeric into a paste and apply to face.
 Leave on for 15 -20 minutes.
 Rinse with lukewarm water.

-The addition of lemon juice helps fade age spots and hyperpigmentation.
-Jojoba oil is similar to sebum (our skin’s natural oil) and helps reduce wrinkles and signs of aging.
+The addition of lemon juice, which contains vitamin C, helps fade age spots and hyperpigmentation.
+Jojoba oil is similar to sebum (our skin’s natural oil) and may help reduce wrinkles and signs of aging.
 Plus, jojoba oil has antibacterial properties, making it useful for acne-prone skin.

 - 1 teaspoon turmeric